d4rkm0nkey/minecraft-talking-villagers/README.md

 To test the pack put the zip file into your `resourcepacks` folder and the `[voicename].json` file into your `config/talkingvillagers/voices` directory.
 Start Minecraft and select the  Resource Pack in the options.
+### Voicepack guidelines
+Here are some guidelines for making a good voicepack.
+- Make 3-5 variants of each voice lines
+- Voice lines that are used very often e.g. death or hurt should have more variants
+- Be creative with the random voice lines
+- Give your voice a personality with certain attributes that influence all your voice recordings (e.g. happy, positive, depressed, funny, naughty, cheeky, self-confident, selfish, insecure, friendly, shy, overworked, eager, ...)
+- Record the voice lines with best possible quality (no reverb, no clipping)
+- Use a noise reduction to remove background noise
+- Keep the recordings natural and don't add any sound effects like compressor, pitch
+### Send in voicepacks
+If you made a voicepack you can upload it as a resourcepack and send me the link with this [google form](https://forms.gle/jvBomR4Y7BXMYSiL8).
+Good voicepacks will be featured on the CurseForge mod page and I might make a big voicepack with all the voices I like the most.
 ## Voice Events
 - **death:** Sounds played when the villager dies.
 - **hurt:** Sounds played when the villager is hurt.